Anti-collision systems in practice

 Term: 01.10.2022 -30.06.2024

-The project "AKS-Praxis" examines the applicability of anti-collision systems under the new regulatory requirements of the Federal Nature Conservation Act (BNatSchG).
-In addition to technical requirements for reliability and effectiveness, recommendations for the use of the systems are being revised.
-Furthermore, the project supports the exchange of experience gained during testing and trial operations, takes up questions of application under the provisions of the BNatSchG and contributes to the dissemination of findings through workshops.
+The “AKS-Praxis” project investigated the applicability of anti-collision systems (AKS) under the new regulatory requirements of the BNatSchG.
+In addition to technical requirements regarding reliability and effectiveness, recommendations on the use of these systems were revised.
+In addition, the project facilitated the exchange of experiences regarding trials and pilot operations, addressed issues relating to implementation under the provisions of the Federal Nature Conservation Act, and helped to disseminate the findings through a series of events.

 Anti-collision systems are mentioned in the new Federal Nature Conservation Act (BNatSchG) as one of the possible protective measures with which collision risks of birds at wind turbines can be avoided or reduced.
-The research and development project, which is being carried out by the Competence Centre for Nature Conservation and Energy Transition (KNE), aims to expand existing knowledge on anti-collision systems and to adapt existing recommendations to the rapidly growing experience with the technology.
+The research and development project, which is being carried out by the Competence Centre for Nature Conservation and Energy Transition (KNE), aimed to expand existing knowledge on anti-collision systems and to adapt existing recommendations to the rapidly growing experience with the technology.

 Methods